WWI German Army Blindage (Command Post)

 175

-The massive structure here was built using the uneven terrain and is embedded in a small ravine.
-This is an example of a passive fortification structure.
-Passive structures were not adapted for active defense.
-They were designed to protect soldiers and ammunition from destruction by artillery fire.
-Inside this object, traces of whitewashing of the walls have survived.
-The object is identified as a former command post.
+This massive building is built to take advantage of the rugged terrain; therefore, it is installed in a small depression.
+It is an example of a passive fortification structure.
+Passive structures were not designed for active defence.
+They were designed to protect soldiers and ammunition from devastating artillery fire.
+Inside the structure, there are traces of whitewash on the walls.
+The site is identified as a former command post.

 Used sources and references: